|1.||What does this Privacy Statement cover?|

 Please note: If you click away from our Website to visit the site of any third party advertiser or sponsor, you may be asked for your payment card or other personal information in order to purchase or use products and services offered.
 These companies have their own privacy and data collection practices.
 We have no responsibility or liability for these independent policies.
 You should therefore review their privacy notices carefully if you have concerns about how your information may be used.

 Visitors may access Ancestry's free services by registering with a first name, last name, gender, age, and e-mail address.
 To gain full access to the paid members-only areas, a username, e-mail address and appropriate billing information are required.
 The amount of other personal information you decide to submit to Ancestry is up to you but understand that your experience of the Website may suffer if you choose to provide no additional information.

 You may share personal information through the Website in a number of ways.
-Please be aware that any personal information you elect to post on our Website may be made available on our affiliates’ websites, may be visible to both registered and non-registered users of the Website, and in some instances may be publicly available through, for example public record sources such as census records or birth, marriage and death records.
+Please be aware that any personal information you elect to post on our Website may be made available on our Group Companies’ websites, may be visible to both registered and non-registered users of the Website, and in some instances may be publicly available through, for example public record sources such as census records or birth, marriage and death records.
 You can control how you share some personal information by changing your privacy settings in the following areas (this is found in the My Account and Trees sections of the Website):

 There are also a number of default settings on the site that are there to improve your user experience as well as to protect your privacy.
 Click here for more information.

 You can erase or block cookies from your computer if you want to (your help screen or manual should tell you how to do this), but certain Ancestry services may not work correctly or at all if you set your browser not to accept cookies.